Fast-food prices hit highest increase in 41 years

 HOMEWOOD, Ala.
 (WIAT) – It’s going to cost you a little more to get a side of fries with your meal at your favorite fast-food restaurant.

-The National Restaurant Association is reporting a seven percent increase in fast-food prices over the last 12 months – the highest price jump in decades.
+The National Restaurant Association is reporting a 7% increase in fast-food prices over the last 12 months – the highest price jump in decades.
 The association reports the last time prices jumped this high was over 40 years ago.

 Signs can be found at a St. Louis drive-through letting customers know food costs more than the menu price during overnight hours, Nexstar’s KTVI reports.